Fundraising Tips & Tools

 - If you are participating on behalf of a company or organization, set up a competition between departments to see who can raise the most money.
 Offer a prize for winners or have one department take the other out for lunch.

-- Coordinate a bake sale, car wash or other lunchtime event at work or school.
+- Coordinate a bake sale, yard sale, car wash or other event in your neighborhood, at work or at school with the proceeds designated to benefit the MBCC.

 - Don’t forget to pledge yourself!